chaoss/wg-dei/focus-areas/project-and-community/chat-platform-inclusivity.md

 For example, very active chats can be difficult to follow and that difficulty will vary from person to person.

 * General:
-	* # of active Chat Platforms / rooms / groups
+  * Number of active Chat Platforms / rooms / groups
-	* # of messages per day, week, month
+  * Number of messages per day, week, month
-	* # of active participants per day, week, month
+  * Number of active participants per day, week, month
-	* # of passive participants (i.e. reading but not participating)
+  * Number of passive participants (i.e. reading but not participating)
-	* # of external participants (i.e. people who are not associated with a leading company working on an Open Source Project, such as Red Hat with the Fedora Project)
+  * Number of external participants (i.e. people who are not associated with a leading company working on an Open Source Project, such as Red Hat with the Fedora Project)
 * Identities:
-	* # of (independent) volunteers
+  * Number of (independent) volunteers
-	* # of corporate volunteers (people being paid by another entity to to volunteer work)
+  * Number of corporate volunteers (people being paid by another entity to to volunteer work)
-	* # of workers (employees or contractors)
+  * Number of workers (employees or contractors)
 * Platforms without persistent connections (i.e., IRC):
-	* # of daily connections to room
+  * Number of daily connections to room
-	* # of repeat logins
+  * Number of repeat logins

 ### Visualizations